danderson100/sheetsCrawler/README.md

 SETUP INSTRUCTIONS:
 ------------------------------------------------------------------------------------------------------------------------
 Step 1: Make a copy of the WGU LinkedIn Network Google Sheet by clicking File -> Make a Copy.
+You can find the Google sheet by going into the WGU-IT Slack channel and typing !linkedin.
 Store it in your own Google Drive and name it: Copy of WGU LinkedIn Network

 Ensure you are logged into your Google account and have access to your Drive.